 |

-The riding style is different to both English and Western and on the spirited Marwari horse.
+The riding style is different to both English and Western.
 We offer lessons on the horses prior to the ride.
 A couple of extra days for pre-safari lessons may make your riding experience more enjoyable.
 Please let Hidden Trails know if you would like to book lessons before your ride.

 Passport and Visa Requirements: